cosmos/gaia/docs/governance/submitting.md

 2. **Incorrect denomination** - You may have specified an amount in 'utom' or 'atom' instead of 'uatom', causing the transaction to fail.

-If you encounter a problem, try to troubleshoot it first, and then ask for help on the All in Bits Cosmos forum: [https://forum.cosmos.network/c/governance](https://forum.cosmos.network/c/governance).
+If you encounter a problem, try to troubleshoot it first, and then ask for help on the Cosmos Hub forum: [https://forum.cosmos.network](https://forum.cosmos.network/c/hub-proposals/25).
 We can learn from failed attempts and use them to improve upon this guide.

 ### Depositing funds after a proposal has been submitted
 Sometimes a proposal is submitted without having the minimum token amount deposited yet.
 In these cases you would want to be able to deposit more tokens to get the proposal into the voting stage.
 In order to deposit tokens, you'll need to know what your proposal ID is after you've submitted your proposal.
 You can query all proposals by the following command: